Sindre2808/koike/README.md

 Simple python script where the user decides the resolution (number of strips to cut width-wise) and of course, the image!

-Can be used for fun or when you only took one picture but really wished you took four wierd looking images instead 📸
+Can be used for fun or when you only took one picture but really wished you took four wierd looking pictures instead 📸

 Demonstration with a monkey and 89 strips width-wise